SkylineCommunications/dataminer-docs/connector-help/connector_help/CibredSud_Dehydrator_LAB9.50.md

 # CibredSud Dehydrator LAB9.50

-This driver monitors the activity of the CibredSud Dehydrator LAB9.50 device.
+This connector monitors the activity of the CibredSud Dehydrator LAB9.50 device.

 ## About